fbrosda/vim-projecd/README.md

 # ProjeCD

-A small plugin, which stores a list of projects (aka git root directories) and lets you choose one of them with `:Cd` for fast context switching.
+A small plugin, which stores a list of projects (aka git root directories) and lets you choose one of them with `:C` for fast context switching.

 If fzf is installed this will be used to narrow down the list of available projects.

-## TODOs
+The plugin is heavily inspired by projectile for emacs, but offers only functionality for a small and specific use case.

-- [X] Basic implementation
+## Motivation

-- [X] Support other options then git rev-parse( basic support via command variable )
+Have an fast and simple mechanism to switch between different project context.
-- [X] Enable default vim autocompletion if fzf is not available
+With commands like `:e`, `:find` and `:grep` starting from the current directory by default, setting this to the project root, seems to be an unobtrusive way for achieving this.

-- [ ] Write some documentation
+## Installation

-- [ ] Maybe move some stuff to autoload
+Use whatever plugin manager you prefer.